 Whether you're investing in new prescription glasses or readers, you can add blue light filtering lenses to any of Warby Parker's stylish frames for just $50 extra.
 The lenses filter more blue light from both the sun and screen than the brand's light-response or classic lenses.
 Plus, they're scratch-resistant and anti-reflective.

-These unisex frames are handcrafted from Italian acetate for a lightweight frame that comfortably hugs your face.
+These unisex frames are handcrafted from Italian acetate for a lightweight feel that comfortably hugs your face.
 They simultaneously filter out blue light and eliminate glare to give you hours of strain-free screen time.
 You can buy them as readers or non-prescription glasses for $95, or add in prescription lenses for an additional $45.

 These thin metal frames weigh just 15 grams, so you'll barely realize you're wearing them.
 (Most frames weigh 16 grams or more.)
-Available in 6 metallic finishes, the sleek frames also include coatings to protect against glare, UV rays, scratches, and water in addition to blue light filtering.
+Available in six metallic finishes, the sleek frames also include coatings to protect against glare, UV rays, scratches, and water in addition to blue light filtering.

 10. Best Bifocals: Muse x Hilary Duff Grace